 Xash3D is better at returning lighting-related values, because it takes both the light styles and their current values into account.
 In future versions, it is also planned to provide brightness information about entities lit by flashlights and other players (for example, in multiplayer).
 Player lighting data is taken directly from the renderer and considers all light types, including entity light and dynamic light.

 It is a known Half-Life issue that the camera orientation is not restored when loading a savegame.
 This can interfere with scripted scenes and give mod makers trouble.
 Xash3D fixes this problem.
-Now any camera in any mod is restored on game load.
+Now any camera in any mod is restoring at game loading.

 In Half-Life, decals are consistently saved only on world brushes and randomly on entities such as doors or elevators.
 Xash3D saves decals on all brushes and entities.
 Decals are also transferred between levels (an implementation of this exists in Half-Life but does not work).